BodenmillerGroup/imcdatasets/README.md

 The `imcdatasets` package provides quick and easy access to published and curated imaging mass cytometry datasets.
 Each dataset consists of three data objects that can be retrieved individually:

 1. __Single cell data__ in the form of a `SingleCellExperiment` class object:
 This object contains cell-level expression values and metadata.
-The `rowData` contain marker information while the `colData` contain cell-level metadata, including _image numbers_.
+The `rowData` contain marker information while the `colData` contain cell-level metadata, including _image names_.
 The `assay` slots contain marker expression per cell values: the `counts` assay contains average ion counts per cell whereas the other assays contain counts transformation(s) (details available in the documentation of each dataset).

 2. __Multichannel images__ formatted into a `CytoImageList` class object.
-This object contains multichannel images and metadata, including channel names and _image numbers_.
+This object contains multichannel images and metadata, including channel names and _image names_.

 3. __Cell segmentation masks__ formatted into a `CytoImageList` class object.
-This object contains single-channel images representing cell segmentation masks and metadata, including _image numbers_.
+This object contains single-channel images representing cell segmentation masks and metadata, including _image names_.

-The three data objects can be mapped using the _image numbers_ contained in the metadata of each object.
+The three data objects can be mapped using the _image names_ contained in the metadata of each object.
 Details are available in the vignette (see above).

 For more information about the `SingleCellExperiment` and `CytoImageList` objects, please refer to the [SingleCellExperiment](https://www.bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) and [cytomapper](https://www.bioconductor.org/packages/release/bioc/html/cytomapper.html) packages, respectively.